imSHIN/Test1_20160421/README.md

 Write a child class named ChildList, within which the method equal is overridden, to return true if list1 and list2 are identical, using the same header as above.
 Only this time, two arrays list1 and list2 are identical if they have the same contents.

 Write a test program named TestList that prompts the user to enter two lists of integers (with the size from user input), use the two methods from the super class and child class, respectively, and displays whether the two are strictly identical or identical or neither.

-Here are two sample runs.
+//Here are two sample runs.

+notice:

+import java.util.Arrays;

+	public boolean equal(int[] list1,int[] list2){
+		boolean t=Arrays.equals(list1, list2);
+		return t;
+	}